adam-ridhwan/approachable_geek_coding_challenge/README.md

 ## Technology Stack

-For this coding challenge, I used Flutter to create the profile page.
+For this coding challenge, I used Flutter to create the profile page using MVC software pattern.
 I had no prior knowledge on Flutter before starting this project.
 So I had to spend a spend a day to learn the basics.
-I was able to pick it up pretty quickly and successfully completed the requirements for the coding challenge.
+I was able to pick it up pretty quickly and was able to completed the requirements for the coding challenge.

 ## Getting Started